 The average home has at least 60 bulbs, and the installation of energy saving bulbs can lead to a significant reduction in a home’s annual energy costs.

 Fortunately, even at that price, you can save up to $170 during the lifespan of a LED bulb when compared to a similar incandescent light bulb.
-An increased in manufacturer competition has resulted in a price drop in LED bulbs.
+An increase in manufacturer competition has resulted in a price drop in LED bulbs.

 For a budget friendly alternative, you can choose a CFL light bulb.
 Starting at a little over $1 for one bulb, they are almost as energy efficient as an LED bulb.
 The major difference is that they take almost a minute longer to fully illuminate.